 Questions lets you better understand your customers through online surveys, while Reframer provides an array of analysis tools to help conduct qualitative research.

 Through these services, you can assign tasks to users to determine where they would go in order to complete them.
 You can also get basic heat maps to see how many users followed a certain route to complete the task.

-Pricing starts at $49/month and a free trial is available.
+Pricing for the three available plans is personalized and a free trial is available.

-It’s free to conduct and participate in user tests through Five Second test.
+It’s free to conduct and participate in user tests through UsabilityHub.

 Other Helpful Tools